RenderKit/embree/doc/src/api.md

       llvm-foreach: Floating point exception (core dumped)

-- When the integrated GPU is enabled in addition to the discrete GPU you will get this error when trying to start SYCL applications:

-      Floating point exception (core dumped)

-  To work around the issue either disable the integrated GPU in the BIOS or try the following environment settings:

-      UseVmBind=0 ZE_AFFINITY_MASK=0

 - Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series are currently not supported.